 Prefer to spend the day sightseeing?
 No problem, travel between France and Germany overnight on the City Night Line

 High-speed trains are a fantastic way to travel from one city to the next, but for some, they want to spend their time emerged in culture, art and surroundings of their destination.
 This makes an overnight train a perfect travel solution!
 You board the train in one city, travel through the night and arrive at your destination city in the morning, refreshed and ready to explore.
-The City Night Line has two overnight routes between France and Germany.
-You can travel from Paris to Berlin, taking 12 hours, 42 minutes, or between Paris and Munich in 10 hours, 56 minutes.
+On the City Night Line train, for example, you can travel between Paris and Munich in 10 hours, 56 minutes.
 In addition to gaining extra time to enjoy your destination, traveling on a night train also saves you money on a hotel; which for these particular cities, could cost you quite a bit.

 What to expect on-board the City Night Line